 Movema have been delivering activities in Bristol and Southwest since 2013.
 This includes performances, workshops and projects for people of all ages and backgrounds.
-Movema regularly collaborate with RISE Youth Dance, Funk Supreme, Chango Music, SGS College and more.
+Movema regularly collaborate with RISE Youth Dance, Funk Supreme, Filwood Community Centre, Diverse Artist Network (DAN), Bean Tree Cafe Page Park, Trinity Community Arts, Chango Music, SGS College and more.

 Together with partners RISE Dance, we have been running weekly classes and a community performance group for over 6 years in Bristol.
 The group performs at a number of key events in the city each year including St Paul’s Carnival, Harbour Festival, The Downs Festival, Open Stage at Bristol Old Vic, Picton Street Fayre, Red Fest and Bristol Mela.

-During 2021 Movema and partners RISE Youth Dance are working with the Filwood Fantastic project at Filwood Community Centre.
-This is one of four Dance Connects residency awarded by Bristol Dance Futures, Trinity Bristol, funded by Arts Council England.
+During 2021-22 Movema and partners RISE Youth Dance have been working with the Filwood Fantastic project at Filwood Community Centre.
+This was one of four Dance Connects residency awarded by Bristol Dance Futures, supported by Trinity Bristol, funded by Arts Council England.

 Movema have produced a number of pieces of dance work performed in and around Bristol including ‘San Jiao’ featuring Chinese and urban arts at The O2 Academy as part of Makala Cheung’s Moon Festival, as well as The Fleece, SGS College and Bristol Museum.
 Other Movema performances including Flamenco, Brazilian Maxixe, Samba, Bollywood and Latin dance, have been presented at festivals and venues across the region including Trinity Bristol, Redland Theatre, Circomedia, Leftbank and Chapel Arts Centre, Bath.